I Can't Believe I Hung Onto That For So Long

 What does that mean for you?

-I've been working with a client, we’ll call her Nicole, on and off for several years.
-We've organized and coached together, and she even attended one of my retreats.
-She's put in great effort to make some big changes in her life, and I really admire her for her diligence and hard work.
+I worked with a client, let’s call her Nicole, over the course of a few years.
+We organized and coached together, and she even attended one of my retreats.
+She put a lot of effort into making some big changes in her life, and I really admire her for her diligence and hard work.

-Nicole’s garage was filled with the typical house, yard and driveway maintenance stuff, as well as seasonal and holiday decorations.
-While all of that was due for some organizing, it was her parents' belongings that presented the bigger challenge.
 Nicole's parents had passed away several years earlier and she and her siblings had gone through the daunting and difficult process of emptying their parents’ house so it could be sold.
-What remained from her parents' house was stored in Nicole’s garage, and since then, she had simply run out of energy to deal with it.
+What remained from her parents' house was stored in Nicole’s garage.
+She had simply run out of energy to deal with it on her own, so we dug into the project together.

-I don’t recall at what point it happened, or what she held in her hands at the moment, but I think it was one of best moments I've witnessed with her.
+I don’t recall at what point it happened, or what she had in her hands at the moment, but I think it was one of best moments I've witnessed working with her.
 It was the moment that it all solidified for her.
-It was when she looked at the item she held and said:
+It was when she looked at whatever was in her hand and said:

 “I can’t believe I hung onto this for so long.”